Father wound: Why it blocks you from peace and how to heal it

 In my client sessions, the God father shows up differently for each soul.
 That’s why I channel it uniquely for you — because your soul has a taste, a texture, and she knows the kind of masculine presence she’s been starving for.

-And the key to healing it isn’t just about “knowing” what you want.
+And the key to healing the father wound isn’t just about “knowing” what you want.
 That is, mentally knowing that He is loving.

 Rather, we want to experience the presence of the God father in the body.
 Such as, the way He stays when you cry.
 The way He doesn’t judge you for resting.
 The way He accepts you even when you fail.